rundel/parsermd/cran-comments.md

   * macOS-latest (release)
   * ubuntu-20.04 (release)
   * ubunut-20.04 (devel)
+* rhub::check_on_solaris()

 ## Description

-This submission is to resolve the issue with the package failing its check under strict Latin-1* locales.
+One last submission to resolve the outstanding issue with compilation on Solaris.

 ## R CMD check results

 There are no NOTEs, ERRORs, or WARNINGs.

 ## Downstream dependencies